noprobelm/pwea/README.md

 # How it works

-Simply pass a desired location for weather location.
+Simply pass a desired location for weather data.
 Acceptable arguments are US/Canadian/UK zip code, IP address, latitude/longitude (in decimal degree), or city name.
 Multiple arguments are acceptable to assist in specifying location.

 Use it like this: